 - Rice – It makes the base of this dish.
 You can use any type of rice, but traditionally it is broken rice that is used.
 Since the grains are broken, this type of rice looks like short-grain rice.

-- Vegan ribs - While the non-vegan version of this dish includes grilled pork chops, we are using TVP slices here to replace it.
+- Vegan ribs – While the non-vegan version of this dish includes grilled pork chops, we are using TVP slices here to replace them.
 You can check out our Vegan Char Siu Ribs recipe here.

 - Steamed tofu loaf – Check out our Steamed Tofu Loaf recipe here.